Tsushima at it’s furthest point from Japan is less than 50km from South Korea.

-The road up to the first viewpoint was just an overgrown track, but fortunately it had been sealed originally so was still manageable on the FJR.
+The road up to the first one was just an overgrown track, but fortunately it had been sealed originally so was still manageable on the FJR.

 Day 5.
 Yamaguchi prefecture

 Just holed up today in hotel as it rains outside.
 I slept in then wrote this report.
 Did my washing, worked on new routes back through Shimane and Tottori.
 Cancelled and booked new hotels.

 If you visit Japan then try some of the ramen you make yourself.
-I was going to say instant but these are far from that, you need to follow a few steps with them, but the results can be amazing, nothing like instant noodles in the west.
+I was going to say instant but these are far from that, you need to follow a few steps with them, but the results can be great, nothing like instant noodles in the west.